ngoncalves/isabel/doc/known_issues.rst

-The day only has 24 hours and I think it is preferable to release something that is good enough to generate interest and feedback, than to sit years in seclusion while building the perfect software that will change mankind.
+The day only has 24 hours and I think it is preferable to release something that is good enough to generate interest and feedback, than to sit years in seclusion, building the perfect software that will change mankind.

 Server